A travel guide to what to do in Apostle Islands, with gorgeous views, best beaches and rich heritage in Northern Wisconsin

 - Madeline Island loop – The best way to see the entire island.
 This route totals 33 miles.
 You can take bicycles with you on the ferry from Bayfield, or use bike rental facilities on the island.

 - Bayfield Orchard loop – As the name suggests, this route will take you to some of the most beautiful orchards on the outskirts of Bayfield.
 At approximately 10 miles, numerous hills make this route fairly difficult.

 10. Do a Bayfield Heritage Tour

-There’s no better way to get to know the history of Bayfield than a heritage tour.
+One of the best things to do near Apostle Islands is head to Bayfield.
+And there’s no better way to get to know the history of Bayfield than a heritage tour.